+Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history's most intriguing problems.
 Mathematics is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.

-The course is broadly split into six strands: Number Algebra Geometry and measures Probability Statistics Ratio, proportion and rates of change There are two tiers of entry and the content

-There are two tiers of entry and the content is defined for each tier, with a substantial crossover.
+The course is broadly split into six strands: Number Algebra Geometry and measures Probability Statistics Ratio, proportion and rates of change There are two tiers of entry and the content is defined for each tier, with a substantial crossover.
 You will develop and consolidate connections across these mathematical strands.
-You will build on your learning from Key Stage 3 to further develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
+You will build on your learning from Key Stage 3 to further develop fluency, mathematical strands.
+You will build competence in solving increasingly sophisticated problems.
 You will also apply your mathematical knowledge wherever relevant in other subjects and in financial contexts.